GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_sop-template.md

 ### 1. Document History
 _< This section is required >_

 _< Manual or automated tracking of the history of changes for this SOP.
-Notice how the template and instance have different version trackers, since there can be different combinations of versions. >_
+Notice how the template and instance have different version trackers, since there can be different combinations of versions.
+Notice how the order of rows is recent to older, from top to bottom >_

 | Template Version | Instance version | Author(s) | Description of changes       | Date       |
 |---------|-----------|-----------|------------------------------|------------|